A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Results

-$\omega_1(\textbf{s})$ is in general similar for the three models.
-The largest difference occurs in $\omega_1(\textbf{s})$ for model 2, which has a shorter range in comparison to the other models.
-In addition, the highest contribution of $\omega_2(\textbf{s})$ occurs in Linesøya, an island where high abundance of birds might be recorded during the line transects, due to high concentrations of geese (mainly greylag goose, \textit{Anser anser}).
-Such species form large groups of individuals (so called, gaggles) in some of the islands along the Norwegian coast.\\ \\ Lastly, we compare our three models in terms of goodness of fit and predictive power (Table 4) using the measures of performance introduced in Section 3.3.
-We only show here the results for the first likelihood (point counts in Norway) of the predictive performance measures as this is the one we use as the reference likelihood in our fitting procedure.
+Figure \ref{postgrfs} shows the posterior mean of $\omega_1(\textbf{s})$ for the three models, as well as $\omega_2(\textbf{s})$ for model 3. $\omega_1(\textbf{s})$ is, in general, similar for the three models.
+The largest difference occurs in $\omega_1(\textbf{s})$ for model 2, which has a shorter spatial range in comparison to the other two models.
+In addition, the highest contribution of $\omega_2(\textbf{s})$ occurs in Linesøya, an island where high total abundance of birds can be recorded during the line transects, due to high concentrations of geese from several species (see above).
+Such species form large groups of individuals (so called, gaggles) in some of the islands along the Norwegian coast.\\ \\ Lastly, we compared our three models in terms of goodness of fit and predictive performance (Table 4) using the measures of performance introduced in Section 3.4 and out-of-sample predictive performance measures such as RMSE after brute-force Leave-One-Out Cross Validation (CV), \citep{Vehtari2016} and Leave-One-Site-Out CV.
+In the former CV scheme, we removed one data point at a time, while for the other we removed both the point and line transect counts.
+This procedures were computationally demanding, but feasible for our problem as it took 1.76 hours for model 1, 4.2 hours for model 2 and 4.1 hours for model 3. \\ \\

-The results show how the goodness of fit is considerably better when we add a second GRF to account for the particular characteristics in one of the observed data sources (line transects in Norway).
-However, the improvement in predictive power of model 3 in comparison to the other two models is not as evident as for goodness of fit (there is a considerable reduction in RMSE and Mean CRPS, but a smaller value in LMPL).
-Model 2 does not perform better in terms of goodness of fit, but has better predictive power compared to model 1.
+The results show a considerable improvement of the goodness of fit when a second GRF to account for the particular characteristics in one of the observed data sources (line transects in Norway) is added.
+Moreover, the improvement in predictive performance of model 3 is exemplified by its low values of RMSE for the point count surveys in Norway, its high value of LMPL and its low CRPS for the point transect counts in Norway.
+The result of the leave-on-site-out CV shows small differences, but model 1 outperformed the other two models.